ColinConwell/DeepNSD/README.md

 # DeepNSD: Controlled DNN Modeling of Human Visual Brain Data

  This repository contains code for the DeepNSD project, an attempt to characterize the representational structure of human visual cortex with the massive [NSD](http://naturalscenesdataset.org/) fMRI dataset and a bountiful cornucopia of deep neural network models.
-It also contains all code and access to data for reproducing the associated manuscript: ["What can 1.8 billion regressions tell us about the pressures shaping high-level visual representation in brains and machines?"](https://www.biorxiv.org/content/10.1101/2022.03.28.485868v1.abstract), currently in-press at Nature Communications.
+It also contains all [source data](./publication/) and [code](./source_code/) for reproducing the results in the article: ["A large-scale examination of inductive biases shaping high-level visual representation in brains and machines"](https://www.nature.com/articles/s41467-024-53147-y), previously pre-printed as ["What can 1.8 billion regressions tell us about the pressures shaping high-level visual representation in brains and machines?"](https://www.biorxiv.org/content/10.1101/2022.03.28.485868v1.abstract).

  Our Google Colab tutorial ([bit.ly/Deep-NSD-Tutorial](https://bit.ly/Deep-NSD-Tutorial)) provides a step by step demonstration of the main functions in this pipeline, fitting the representations of a [CLIP](https://github.com/openai/CLIP) model to a single subject subset of the fMRI data using the [DeepDive](https://github.com/ColinConwell/DeepDive) package (soon to be re-released as [DeepJuice](https://deepjuice.io/)).